Llangolman: Local chapels

-There are two local chapels in the area, Llandeilo and Rhydwilym.
+There are two chapels in the area, Llandeilo and Rhydwilym.
 Rhydwilym (English: William's Ford) is the oldest active Welsh Baptist chapel in the world and was founded in 1668.
 Funds to build the first chapel were provided by the gentleman farmer John Evans of Llwyndwr in 1701.
-There was a chapel on the site in 1763; a plaque on the front wall indicates that the 1763 chapel was rebuilt in 1841, and further enlarged in 1875.
+There was a chapel on the site in 1763; a plaque on the front wall indicates that the 1763 chapel was rebuilt in 1841 and enlarged in 1875.

 The current Llandeilo chapel was built in 1882, though earlier chapel structures are recorded in the immediate vicinity.
-The name Llandeilo comes from the local church dedicated to the 5th-century saint, Teilo.
+The name Llandeilo comes from the local church dedicated to the 5th-century saint Teilo.

 Historical buildings

 Two gentry houses from the 18th century include Plas-y-Meibion and Llangolman Farm.
 There is also the house called Temple Druid (c.
-1795) which was designed by John Nash, architect to King George IV, and is located roughly halfway between Llangolman and Maenclochog.
+1795), which was designed by John Nash, architect to King George IV, and is roughly halfway between Llangolman and Maenclochog.

 Llangolman Farm has some architectural interest.
-Although most of the current house probably dates from the 17th/18th century, the rear wing of the house has an older structure that includes barrel vaulting.
+Although most of the current house probably dates from the 17th/18th century, the rear wing has an older structure that includes barrel vaulting.
 There are two vaults, one above the other.
-The lower vault covers the underlying cellar, which has three rooms.
+The lower vault covers the cellar, which has three rooms.
 The end room in the cellar, and deepest, includes a freshwater well.
-The first room, entered from an open arched doorway, includes square holes in the vaulted ceiling that allowed butter to be easily dropped into the cellar for storage.
-Above the cellar vault is a second vaulted ceiling that currently houses the bathroom.
-The farm was a centre of production, including clay, slate, salted bacon, butter, and a large mill for grinding corn.
-The earliest recorded date of Llangolman Farm goes back at least to 1638 when the Griffiths were said to reside at the location.
-In 1721, the High Sheriff of Pembrokeshire, Stephen Lewis lived at Llangolman Farm.
-There is little doubt that the farm itself is older than the 17th century but how old, is unknown.
+The first room, entered from an open-arched doorway, includes square holes in the vaulted ceiling that allowed butter to be easily dropped into the cellar for storage.
+Above the cellar vault is a second vaulted ceiling, which currently houses the bathroom.
+The farm was a centre of production, including clay, slate, salted bacon and butter and had a large mill for grinding corn.
+The earliest recorded date of Llangolman Farm is 1638, when the Griffiths were said to live there.
+In 1721 the High Sheriff of Pembrokeshire, Stephen Lewis, lived at Llangolman Farm.
+There is little doubt that the farm itself is older than the 17th century but how old is unknown.
 The presence of vaulting in the back portion of the house suggests the existence of an older structure.
 A legend known to the locals is that the house is haunted by a young girl who had an affair with a monk.
 She is said to have drowned herself in the millpond out of guilt and remorse.